STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

 might give many different optimal solutions.
 It is hence non-deterministic.
 This may make it challenging to generate reproducible results.
-2. Clusters are not intuitive: t-SNE collapses similar points in high dimensional space, on top of each other in lower dimensions.
-This means it maps features that are proximal to each other in a way that global trends may be warped.
+2. Clusters are not intuitive: t-SNE non-linearly collapses similar points in high dimensional space, on top of each other in lower dimensions.
+This means it maps features that are proximal to each other in a way that global trends may be **warped** (distance is not preserved).
 On the other hand, PCA always rotates our features in specific ways that can be extracted by considering the covariance matrix of our initial dataset and the eigenvectors in the new coordinate space.
 3. Applying our fit to new data: t-SNE embedding is generated by moving all our data to a lower dimensional state.
-It does not give us eigenvectors (like PCA does) that can map new/unseen data to this lower dimensional state.
+It does not give us eigenvectors (like PCA does) that can map/project new/unseen data to this lower dimensional state.

 The computational costs of t-SNE are also quite expensive, and finding an embedding in lower space that makes sense may often require extensive